vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *dvādaśagranthibhedena varṇād nāḍyantare priye* /

-The phoneme \( *varṇa* \), says the Dī , is the *kāmakalā akṣara—* the letter *Ī —* present on the apex of the three *kūṭas* , the letter *Ī * , that is, of the three *HRīṂ * of the *śrīvidyā* .
+The phoneme \( *varṇa* \), says the Dī , is the *kāmakalā akṣara—* the letter *Ī —* present on the apex of the three *kūṭas* , the letter *Ī * , that is, of the three *HRĪṂ * of the *śrīvidyā* .
 This phoneme is to pierce the twelve *granthis* , the

 “knots,” namely the six *cakras* , from *mūlādhāra* to *brahmarandhra* and six intermediary knots, tiered along the *suṣumnā nā ḍī* .
-This ascending movement is associated with the equally ascending subtle phonic vibration, the *nāda* , of the three *HRīṂ * , as we have seen in the fi rst *japa. * ; It is, in fact, practically the same mental yogic practice, with the same spiritual eff ect.
+This ascending movement is associated with the equally ascending subtle phonic vibration, the *nāda* , of the three *HRĪṂ * , as we have seen in the fi rst *japa. * ; It is, in fact, practically the same mental yogic practice, with the same spiritual eff ect.

 Conjunction with the *nāda* , the *praśānta* \[ *viṣuva* \] falls within the range of the appeased senses. //184// One is to meditate the fi re,